-GE crops that could see approval in the near future include "Golden Rice" and three more Bt brinjal (eggplant) varieties.
-The regulatory system in Bangladesh is slowly modernizing, but it still has a long way to go to achieve a coherent set of rules and regulations that cover all aspects of the value chain.
-Bangladesh is an active member of international standard setting bodies for biotechnology.
+Farmers have long awaited the approval of "Golden Rice" and three more Bt brinjal (eggplant) varieties.
+The regulatory system in Bangladesh is slowly modernizing, but it still has a long way to go to achieve a coherent set of rules and regulations that are transparent and science-based.
+The research and development of animal and microbial biotechnology in Bangladesh is still far behind countries with a modern agricultural industry.